 - Impart graduates with the research skills needed to be able to contribute to the growing body of knowledge in cytopathology and assist in the advancement of the profession.

 - Contribute to the professional body of knowledge through research, publications, and presentations.

-- The Roswell Park Cancer Institute and Daemen College Master’s in Cytotechnology Program will maintain a distinguished, respected and productive faculty.
+- The Roswell Park Comprehensive Cancer Center and Daemen College Master’s in Cytotechnology Program will maintain a distinguished, respected and productive faculty.

 - Explore all opportunities for professional growth.

 - Encourage and support active participation in professional organizations.

 - Provide the resources necessary to increase faculty productivity and development.